Beware my “brother” Hilary

 The aforementioned visiting academic spoke of the need to ensure that he could continue to pay his mortgage.

-And I am told that the suppression of criticism of Sir Hilary at the Mona Campus in Jamaica is particularly bad.
+And I am told that the suppression of criticism of Sir Hilary at the Mona Campus in Jamaica is at a particularly perilous stage.

 I suspect that the impunity implied by the outcome of the trial of his son Rodney Beckles on that island for the alleged murder of Jamaican Khalil Campbell has had a chilling, demoralizing effect on many potential whistle blowers.